Support 2 new projects by Susheel Bibbs. Paypal buttons and what you can do are below:

 Book Bibbs' program at firstname.lastname@example.org

-and Song.
-This 45 min lecture-performance, is like a mini
+and Song and then the film.
+This 20 min lecture-performance, is like a mini

-documentary -- Bibbs tells the Hyers' story through word, song,
+documentary -- Bibbs gives background not yet int he film about the Hyers' story through word, song,

-visuals, and video and includes a guest artist live or on film.
+visuals, and video and can include a guest artist live or on film.

-Then she answers questions about the Hyers Sisters and the film.
+She answers questions about the Hyers Sisters and the film after the screening.

 2) Pass the word and recommend this site and film to your friends by posting Hyers site -- www.TheHyersSisters.com on FACEBOOK, Twitter, and on other social network.